ResearchObject/ro-crate/docs/0.2-DRAFT/index.md

 [UpdateAction](http://schema.org/UpdateAction) SHOULD only be used for actions which affect the DataSet as a whole, such as movement through a workflow.

-To record curation actions which modify a [File](http://schema.org/MediaObject) within a DataSet - for example, by correcting or enhancing metadata - the old version of the [File](http://schema.org/MediaObject) SHOULD be retained, and a [CreateAction](http://schema.org/CreateAction) added which has the original version as its [object](http://schema.org/object) and the new version as its [result](http://schema.org/result).
+To record curation actions which modify a [File](http://schema.org/MediaObject) within a DataSet - for example, by correcting or enhancing metadata - the old version of the [File](http://schema.org/MediaObject) SHOULD be retained, and a [CreateAction](http://schema.org/CreateAction) added which has the original version as its [object](http://schema.org/object) and the new version as its [result].

 ```json
 {